Peritoneal dialysis

-Peritoneal dialysis (PD) is a type of dialysis which uses the peritoneum in a person's abdomen as the membrane through which fluid and dissolved substances are exchanged with the blood.
+Peritoneal dialysis (PD) is a type of dialysis that uses the peritoneum in a person's abdomen as the membrane through which fluid and dissolved substances are exchanged with the blood.
 It is used to remove excess fluid, correct electrolyte problems, and remove toxins in those with kidney failure.
-Peritoneal dialysis has better outcomes than hemodialysis during the first couple of years.
+Peritoneal dialysis has better outcomes than hemodialysis during the first two years.
 Other benefits include greater flexibility and better tolerability in those with significant heart disease.

+Side effects

 Complications may include infections within the abdomen, hernias, high blood sugar, bleeding in the abdomen, and blockage of the catheter.
-Use is not possible in those with significant prior abdominal surgery or inflammatory bowel disease.
+Peritoneal dialysis is not possible in those with significant prior abdominal surgery or inflammatory bowel disease.
 It requires some degree of technical skill to be done properly.

+Mechanism

-In peritoneal dialysis, a specific solution is introduced through a permanent tube in the lower abdomen and then removed.
-This may either occur at regular intervals throughout the day, known as continuous ambulatory peritoneal dialysis (CAPD), or at night with the assistance of a machine, known as automated peritoneal dialysis (APD).
-The solution is typically made of sodium chloride, bicarbonate, and an osmotic agent such as glucose.
+In peritoneal dialysis, a specific solution is introduced and then removed through a permanent tube in the lower abdomen.
+This may occur either at regular intervals throughout the day known as continuous ambulatory peritoneal dialysis (CAPD), or at night with the assistance of a machine known as automated peritoneal dialysis (APD), or continuous cycling peritoneal dialysis (CCPD).

+The solution is typically made of sodium chloride, bicarbonate, and an osmotic agent.
+Glucose is the most commonly used osmotic agent and different concentrations of glucose in the dialysis fluid affect the ultrafiltration.
+Icodextrin is a high molecular weight glucose polymer developed as an alternative osmotic agent with slower absorption from the peritoneal cavity, facilitating better ultrafiltration.
+It is recommended for long dwells in patients with difficulties achieving or maintaining euvolemia.

+History and culture

 The solution used for peritoneal dialysis is on the World Health Organization's List of Essential Medicines.
-As of 2009, peritoneal dialysis was available in 12 out of 53 African countries.
+As of 2009, peritoneal dialysis was available in 12 of 53 African countries.

 Medical uses

-Peritoneal dialysis is a method of renal replacement therapy for needing maintenance therapy for late stage chronic kidney disease.
-This is an alternative to the most common method hemodialysis.
+Peritoneal dialysis is a method of renal replacement therapy for those needing maintenance therapy for late stage chronic kidney disease and is an alternative to the most common method hemodialysis.